heroku-examples/agentforce-collage-agent-sf-integration/README.md

 3. Testing the Agent Action

+    1. Refresh the **Conversation Preview** panel click in the top right **Refresh** icon

-    1. In the **Conversation Preview** panel, enter the following prompt:
+    2. In the **Conversation Preview** panel, enter the following prompt:

        ```txr
        Can I have a collage of my experience?
        ```

-    2. The agent will request the contact name and a quote, enter the following using the contact name you noted earlier:
+    3. The agent will request the contact name and a quote, enter the following using the contact name you noted earlier:

        ```txt
        My name is [Contact Name] and I loved coding on the beach!